servicebinding/spec/README.md

 #### Minimum
-If not following the recommended path above, for a service to be bindable it **must** provide:
+If not following the recommended path above, for a service to be bindable it **MUST** provide:
 * a Secret that contains the binding data and a reference to this Secret, OR, map its `status` properties to the corresponding binding data.

 #### Pointer to binding data